amndavan/BRSPOmicsLite2026_FinalWeek/README.md

 biological function categories represented by the identified DEGs.
 In addition, Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway analysis was conducted to reveal gene–gene interactions and their involvement in molecular pathways using the KEGG database.
-In this study, the Enrichr comprehensive database was used for both analyses.
+In this study, the g:Profiler was used for GO enrichment.

 - **A**
 ![Fig 4A1.](https://github.com/amndavan/BRSPOmicsLite2026_FinalWeek/blob/cb3b8500f87cc5989d1eb387b2dc5e04eea86b71/figures/gProfiler_E11_5_vs_E9_5_UP.png)